currinjs/CurrinJS/aio/content/guide/dependency-injection.md

-If you forget to register the logger, Angular throws an exception when it first looks for the logger:
+If you forget to register the logger, Currin throws an exception when it first looks for the logger:

 <code-example format="nocode">
   EXCEPTION: No provider for Logger!
 (HeroListComponent -> HeroService -> Logger)